calimero-network/core/crates/context/README.md

 ### Invitations

-Bob wants to join a context.
-He shares his public key with Alice, who is already a member of the context.
-Alice then broadcasts an invitation to all members of the context, which is made up of Bob's public key.
-Following this invitation, Alice shares the context ID with Bob.
-At this point, Bob can make a catchup request, which will be responded to by any member of the context who has some of the state and now knows about Bob.
-Eventually, Bob receives all transactions required to make up the complete state, at which point he is considered a full member of the context.
-And can proceed to make mutations.
+Alice wants to invite Bob to join the context.
+Alice shares the context ID with Bob.
+Bob can now make a catchup request, which will be responded to by Alice.
+Eventually, Bob receives all transactions required to make up the complete state, at which point he is considered a full member of the context and can proceed to make mutations.

 ### Leaving

 Bob wants to leave a context.
-He broadcasts a leave request to all members of the context, which is made up of his public key.
-Following this request, Bob is removed from the membership list, and all members will stop broadcasting state mutations to Bob.
+He deletes the context from his local storage and no longer tracks the state of the context although the context still exists and other members can continue to make mutations.
+Bob is no longer considered a member of the context.

 ## Encryption